-This means only borrowing what you can afford to repay.
 You may also find it useful to read the workers’ support package that was recently announced by the Chancellor, including changes to Universal Credit and Statutory Sick Pay.
 You can find more information on that here.

 If the situation worsens, or goes on for a long period of time, it may become harder to find and be accepted for credit offers.
 So if you’re thinking about applying for credit it would be a good idea to start reviewing your options sooner rather than later.